 - slower increase in coronary calcium

-In theory, this appears to show Juice Plus might slow down some aspects of heart disease.
-One problem with this study, however, was the lack of a placebo group.
-Interestingly hemoglobin A1C –a marker of diabetes progression – also decreased significantly.
+In theory, this appears to show JP might slow down some aspects of heart disease.
+One problem, however, was the lack of a placebo group.
+Interestingly hemoglobin A1C –a sign of diabetes – also decreased.
 That is good.

 Eating high-fat meals can cause vasoconstriction (closing up) of blood vessels.
 This is bad.
 In an attempt to see if Juice Plus might help reduce this from happening, researchers in 2003 devised a study where they took 38 healthy people and split them into the following 3 groups:

 - Juice Plus + vineyard blend (Vineyard Blend contains grape and berry extracts)

 After 4 weeks, those taking either JP alone or JP and the Vineyard Blend had less vasoconstriction after eating a high-fat meal, compared to people who took a placebo.
 In addition, the fruit/vegetable concentrate promoted a small (but significant) reduction in cholesterol levels after 4 weeks (cholesterol changed from 184 to 172).

 In my own very unscientific “study” many years ago, I noticed Juice Plus alone (no Vineyard Blend) reduced cholesterol from 260 to 220 after one month.
 My test subject was in a friend with chronically high cholesterol levels.

 One compound thought to contribute to heart disease is homocysteine, a substance that makes blood sticky and more easy to clot inside blood vessels.
 Investigators recruited 32 men (smokers and non-smokers) and randomly gave them either a placebo or Juice Plus for 6 weeks each.

 Researchers in Tokyo saw that after 4 weeks, Juice Plus supplements reduced homocysteine levels as well as markers of free radical damage.